These Blackberry Bliss Bars are absolutely amazing! They are packed with a little bit of something for everyone, they’ll become an instant favorite!

 Oh my heavens, these Blackberry Bliss Bars are just ridiculously good!
 The hint of cinnamon is perfect.
 I wasn’t sure about adding it, but I’m so glad I did.
-Pleeeease don’t leave it out!
+Please don’t leave it out!
 These bars are packed with something for everyone.
-Even my son Zach who isn’t a fan of coconut loved these.
+Even my hubby who isn’t a fan of coconut loved these!

-- Preheat oven to 350 degrees.
-Line a 9 x 13 pan with foil and spray lightly.
+- Preheat oven to 350 degrees F. Line a 9×13-inch pan with foil and spray lightly with nonstick spray.